Robie is an Italian artist who now lives in the US. She loves to share useful vacation tips and first-hand knowledge about Italy.

 Seeing Rome in one day?
 Yes, it's possible, or kind of.

 Even if Rome is huge and filled with many, many things worth seeing, in a full day you can see the main attractions, monuments, and historical sites that the Eternal City has to offer.

 In our stop-over we stayed from 5 pm of one day to the 5 pm of the day after, on December 26.

 As first stop we checked in at our Hotel, which is located 700 meters from St. Peter’s Square, then went for the first walk in the warm Roman night.

 However you decide to approach it, you can't go wrong with a walking tour of Italy's capital.

 How to Get Around in Rome

-When visiting an Italian city, your feet are your best friends.
+When visiting Rome, your feet are your best friends.
 Make sure you wear your most comfortable shoes.

 Public transportation in Rome is awesome.
 There are hundreds of buses that can take you anywhere, and the tickets are very affordable.